kurtjd/jaxe/README.md

 * Persistent storage
 * Modified Bnnn, Fx55, Fx65, Dxyn, 8xy6, and 8xyE instructions

-With time it seems the S-CHIP became more popular and many programs were written to work with its various quirks.
+With time, it seems the S-CHIP became more popular and many programs were written to work with its various quirks.
 Thus, JAXE defaults to original S-CHIP design however many of its quirks can be toggled for improved compatibility using the flags in the Options section below.

 However, recently John Earnest designed the XO-CHIP extension allowing CHIP-8 programs to take advantage of modern hardware to an extent.
 This extension adds several more instructions and features including: